 - Soak face well in hot water to open pores.
-I use a hot Sinland Microfiber Cleaning Cloths Washcloth 12Inchx12Inch 12 Pack White” target=”_blank” rel=”nofollow noopener”>microfiber washcloth my friend Denise gave me along with two Microfiber Beach Towel with Drawstring Pouch Bag Pack.
-Quick Dry, Super Absorbent and Compact.
-Oversized Extra Large available in Blue, Green & Pink.” target=”_blank” rel=”nofollow noopener”>quick dry microfiber towels after one of her deep jungle trips.
+I use a hot Sinland Microfiber Cleaning Cloths Washcloth my friend Denise gave me along with two Microfiber Beach Towels with Drawstring Pouch Bag Pack.
+They are quick-dry, super absorbent and compact.

-- Apply baking soda on your face being careful of eyes.
+- Apply baking soda on your face being careful of your eyes.

 - Close eyes tight – spritz vinegar on the face and feel the effervescence as it bubbles on your skin.

-- Let it “do it’s thing” then rinse off or gently wipe clean with a hot washcloth for extra cleansing action.
+- Let it “do its thing,” then rinse off or gently wipe clean with a hot washcloth for the extra cleansing action.